-One of Texas' most impressive natural attractions, Palo Duro Canyon, lies right in the heart of the Texas Panhandle region, just north of the town of Canyon.
-Also known as the "Grand Canyon of Texas," Palo Duro Canyon is 120 miles long, 20 miles wide and 800 feet deep.
-Palo Duro Canyon stretches from the town of Canyon to the town of Silverton and today is part of the 20,000 acres Palo Duro Canyon State Park.
-Hiking and camping are among the most popular activities in Palo Duro State Park, but mountain biking and horseback riding are also popular activities, including the guided horseback tours and wagon rides operated by the state park.
+One of the most impressive natural attractions in the state, Palo Duro Canyon lies right in the heart of the Texas Panhandle region, just north of the town of Canyon.
+Also known as the "Grand Canyon of Texas," Palo Duro Canyon is 120 miles long, 20 miles wide, and over 800 feet deep—it's the second largest canyon in the country.
+One of the earliest homes to people in Texas, the canyon was originally created by a fork of the Red River.

-They say everything is bigger in Texas, right?
-Well, that's certainly the case at Amarillo's Big Texan Steak Ranch, which has become famous (perhaps infamous) for its 72 ounce steak challenge.
-Located on historic Route 66, the Big Texan Steak Ranch offers a "free meal" to anyone who can finish a 72 ounce (4 1/2 pound) steak, baked potato, salad, dinner roll, and shrimp cocktail in one hour.
-Since 1965, tens of thousands have attempted the 72 ounce steak challenge.
-The list of those who have succeeded is substantially smaller.Continue to 5 of 5 below.
+They say everything is bigger in Texas, and that's certainly the case at Amarillo's Big Texan Steak Ranch, which opened in 1960 and has become famous (perhaps infamous) for its 72-ounce steak challenge.
+Located on historic Route 66, the Big Texan Steak Ranch offers a "free meal" to anyone who can finish a 72-ounce (4.5 pound) steak, baked potato, salad, dinner roll, and shrimp cocktail in one hour.
+Since 1962, tens of thousands of people from around the U.S. and even from other countries have attempted the 72-ounce steak challenge.
+The list of those who have succeeded is smaller.